glowkeeper/P3D/docs/labs/week2Session22024.md

 GameObjects can be composed of many other GameObjects.
 And each GameObject can have one or more components.
 The following components are fundamental for 3D scenes in Unity:

-- [Transform](https://docs.unity3d.com/Manual/class-Transform.html): the Transform component determines the Position, Rotation, and Scale of each GameObject in the scene.
++ [Transform](https://docs.unity3d.com/Manual/class-Transform.html): the Transform component determines the Position, Rotation, and Scale of each GameObject in the scene.
 Every GameObject has a Transform component
-- [Mesh Filter](https://docs.unity3d.com/Manual/class-MeshFilter.html): this component defines the shape of a 3D GameObject
++ [Mesh Filter](https://docs.unity3d.com/Manual/class-MeshFilter.html): this component defines the shape of a 3D GameObject
-- [Mesh Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html): this component defines how the 3D shape defined by the Mesh Filter looks on screen
++ [Mesh Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html): this component defines how the 3D shape defined by the Mesh Filter looks on screen
-- [Cameras](https://docs.unity3d.com/Manual/class-Camera.html): specially configured GameObjects that capture and display the world to the player
++ [Cameras](https://docs.unity3d.com/Manual/class-Camera.html): specially configured GameObjects that capture and display the world to the player
-- [Rigidbody](https://docs.unity3d.com/Manual/class-Rigidbody.html): Rigidbodies allow GameObjects to interact with the Physics system, including gravity and collisions
++ [Rigidbody](https://docs.unity3d.com/Manual/class-Rigidbody.html): Rigidbodies allow GameObjects to interact with the Physics system, including gravity and collisions
-- [Colliders](https://docs.unity3d.com/Manual/CollidersOverview.html): this component defines the shape of a 3D GameObject when colliding with other GameObjects containing collider components
++ [Colliders](https://docs.unity3d.com/Manual/CollidersOverview.html): this component defines the shape of a 3D GameObject when colliding with other GameObjects containing collider components

 We will look at each of these components throughout Programming for 3D.

+## World-building in the Unity Editor

+[ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder)  is a world-building tool you can add to Unity.
+It is a hybrid 3D modelling and level design tool, allowing you to create, edit and texture complex geometry within the Unity Editor.
+That means you do not necessarily need to use a tool like Blender to create your 3D models; instead, you can use ProBuilder to design structures and complex terrain features or to make custom collision geometry and triggers (we will look at those features in this module).

 ## Importing 3D Models from Other Software